Smartphones

 Do smartphones in school affect educational performance?

 There are several views on smartphones in schools.
 Some believe the smartphone is a portable learning device offering educational opportunities, particularly for lower socioeconomic groups for whom it may be the students only device.
-Others believe phones are a source of constant distraction in schools.
+Others argue that phones are a source of constant distraction in schools.
 Educational expert Dr Pasi Sahlberg believes that smartphones are the main reason for NZ and Australia slipping down the PISA ratings, particularly in reading, science, and maths.

 Evidence seems to back this up, with research showing that removing smartphones from school increases performance by 6.4%, or by 14% in more disadvantaged students (Beland & Murphy, 2015).
 Swedish experts have said that banning smartphones in schools is 'as obvious as banning smoking.'

 Data from the Pew Research Centre in 2018 has reconfirmed previous results that over 50% of teens report feeling addicted to their smartphones.
 In addition, 90% of teens said spending too much time online is a problem for teenagers, with 60% saying it's a major problem.
 However, this report also asked questions that consider compulsive problematic use, such as those asked in general addiction assessments, 'have you tried to cut back?'
-Many teens (over 50%) had tried to cut back on their smartphone use, but, like most compulsive habits, with little success, (1,2).
+Many teens (over 50%) had tried to cut back on their smartphone use, but, like most compulsive habits, with little success (1,2).

 1) Internally, by users thoughts drifting to their phone, perhaps from a desire for more immediate gratification than tasks that are not seen as rewarding.
 The users then engage in a chain of subsequent task-unrelated acts on the smartphone, extending the period of interruption.